iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> I have not received any notifications from this app...
+Unstalling<br> :date: __2021-01-27 19:49:23__

+> Doesn't work if no one uses it.
+I've been around people who tested positive and never got notified.
+Just a waste of battery power leaving my unused Bluetooth on.<br> :date: __2021-01-26 21:41:22__

 > Save your time & storage space, it doesn't work.
 I received a call today as a follow-up to my quarantine.
 "What quarantine?"
 I ask.
 It appears that I was exposed to COVID-19 on Jan 7.
 I should have been notified to quarantine.
 Only, the entire system failed.
 1. Employer never notified me of an exposure.
 2. PA Department of Health never notified me of an exposure until 3 days AFTER quarantine ended.
 3. App with exposure alert on did nothing!
 Waste of time. #NoConfidence #SystemIsBroken<br> :date: __2021-01-21 00:07:51__